CULTURE AND HERITAGE IN ICELAND. A SUSTAINABLE LIFESTYLE CONNECTED WITH THE LOCAL ENVIRONMENT.

 • COSTS AND ERASMUS + FUNDING

-LEGENDS AND CULTURE: THINK GLOBALLY, ACT LOCALLY training course is tailored to be fully funded by Erasmus + to teachers, trainers, headmasters and any other staff of education organizations.
-Furthermore trainers can help in Key Action 1 Application to ensure that participants can get the grant and could be eligible to receive an Erasmus + grant that covers all the costs of the course.
+The training course is tailored to be fully funded by Erasmus + to teachers, trainers, headmasters and any other staff of education organizations.
+Furthermore trainers can help in Key Action 1 application to ensure that participants can get the grant and could be eligible to receive an Erasmus + grant that covers all the costs of the course.